-Walk along some historical paths
+- Walk along some historical paths

 Meeting points for the tour vary depending on the package booked.

 5. The 24-Hour Hop-On Hop-Off Sightseeing Bus Tour

-Hour Hop-On Hop-Off Sightseeing Bus Tour allows you to explore most of the Stuttgart attractions at your own pace.
-With your 1-day hop-on-hop-off bus ticket in hand, you can enjoy comfortable rides across the city, alighting whenever you spot an interesting site and hopping back on another bus later.
+Hour Hop-On Hop-Off Sightseeing Bus Tour allows you to explore most Stuttgart attractions at your own pace.
+With your 1-day hop-on-hop-off bus ticket in hand, you can enjoy comfortable rides across the city, descending whenever you spot an interesting site and hopping back on another bus later.

 The tour includes audio guides as you traverse the city, giving you a better understanding of the different sites.
 The guides are available in various languages, including German, English, Spanish, Russian, Chinese, etc. And the double-decker buses offer just the perfect view as well as a great way to enjoy the fresh air.